void

 uremisy1.jpg

-U remisy was the pub where gardener Kalenda from Švejk's anecdote made a bet with a tram driver from that he could walk around the earth in three weeks.
+U remísy was the pub where gardener Kalenda, from Švejk's anecdote, made a bet with a tram driver that he could walk around the world in three weeks.

 Background

-U remisy was apparantly a pub in Strašnice, to judge by the name near a tram depot (vozovna).
-There is a tram depot in Strašnice still, located in Vinohradská třída.
+U remísy was apparently a pub in Strašnice, judging by the name, near a tram depot (vozovna).
+There is still a tram depot in Strašnice, located in Vinohradská třída.
 It was opened in 1908 and was the oldest of its kind in Prague.

-In 1910 there were three taverns close to the tram depot, two of them next door at Jungmannová třida 93 and 107.
-The landlords were Josef Šmíd and Josef Wagner respectively.
-Both are listed as na Kovárně but may still have been known as "U remisy" in day to day speak.
-The exact identification is therefore difficult, but Wagner's pub is probably the best bet as he is the only one listed in the address book for Vinohrady from 1912.
+In 1910, there were three taverns close to the tram depot, two of them next door at Jungmannová třida 93 and 107.
+The landlords were Josef Šmíd and Josef Wagner, respectively.
+Both are listed as na Kovárně, but may still have been known as "U remisy" in everyday speech.
+The exact identification is therefore difficult, but Wagner's pub is probably the best guess, as he is the only one listed in the address book for Vinohrady from 1912.

-Note that the border between Strašnice and Vinohrady went between the tram depot and the two pubs but Švejk would probably not have been aware of this fine distinction.
+Note that the border between Strašnice and Vinohrady ran between the tram depot and the two pubs, but Švejk would probably not have been aware of this fine distinction.

-A restaurant with the same name in the same place still existed in 2010 although the address was very different both with respect to street names and house numbering.
+A restaurant with the same name in the same place still existed in 2010, although the address was very different, both in terms of street names and house numbering.

 Quote(s) from the novel